-This paper presents an overview of the artistic and functional objectives of the cable net and describes in detail the design approach of the project team, including software integration, nonlinear analysis, geometric modeling, documentation and construction administration.
-It outlines a partial approach toward performance-based design for a system with strong aesthetic objectives and a collaborative approach to construction administration to manage risk amogst the various stakeholders.
+Summary: This paper presents an overview of the artistic and functional objectives of an 8-storey cable net sculpture for a new transit center in Lower Manhattan, and describes in detail the design approach of the project team, including software integration, nonlinear analysis, geometric modeling, documentation and construction administration.
+It outlines a partial approach toward performance-based design for a system with strong aesthetic objectives and a collaborative approach to construction administration to manage risk amongst the various stakeholders.